elyukai/optolith-database-schema/docs/Migrating-to-V2.md

 - AE/KP Cost (for spellworks, liturgies and magical actions)
 - Range (for spellworks, liturgies and magical actions)
 - Duration (for spellworks, liturgies and magical actions)
+- Target Categories (for spellworks, liturgies and magical actions)